FoksVHox/Dan-Video-Suggestions/.github/ISSUE_TEMPLATE/python-coding-series-suggestion.md

 ---
-name: Unity Coding Series Suggestion
+name: Python Coding Series Suggestion
-about: Suggest a Unity coding video on a topic
+about: Suggest a Python coding video on a topic
 title: ''
-labels: Unity
+labels: Python
 assignees: ''

 ---